CSRD - Omnibus Update

 A Focus on Climate

-Among the ten ESRSs topics, the climate change standard (ESRS E1) warrants special attention.
+Among the ten ESRS topics, the climate change standard (ESRS E1) warrants special attention.
 After a company conducts its materiality assessment, if it determines that climate change is not material and does not provide the information called for in ESRS E1, it must support that decision by disclosing a detailed explanation of the conclusions of its materiality assessment.
-The European Commission emphasized that this provision was “included in recognition of the widespread and systemic effects of climate change on the economy as a whole.
+The European Commission emphasized that this provision was “included in recognition of the widespread and systemic effects of climate change on the economy as a whole.”

 The climate change standard requires a company to disclose details about its policies and actions, transition plans and targets, energy use and mix, its own GHG removal projects, and other reductions or removals it finances through carbon credits, internal carbon pricing, and the anticipated effects of climate-related risks and opportunities.
-And it requires companies to disclose their scope 1, scope 2, and scope 3 carbon emissions.
+Most notably, it requires companies to disclose their scope 1, scope 2, and scope 3 carbon emissions.

 Carbon Data is a Cornerstone

+The CSRD makes clear that a reliable picture of a company’s carbon emissions is important to understanding the transition risks it faces.
+That includes scope 3 emissions from upstream and downstream.
 Carbon emissions are also foundational to many of the other disclosures a company needs to make.
-In addition to requiring disclosure of scope 3 emissions, the CSRD asks for details about transition plans, reduction targets, and decarbonization strategies to meet those targets — including specific levers and their anticipated impacts.
+In addition to requiring scope 3 emissions data, the CSRD asks for details about transition plans, reduction targets, and decarbonization strategies to meet those targets, including specific levers and their anticipated impacts.
 A comprehensive and reliable carbon footprint is the starting line.

 The CSRD’s expectations for emissions disclosure will also shape market expectations.
 Because companies with CSRD obligations will need to acquire external assurance, they will expect their business partners to provide reliable and traceable information.
 And, as investors, consumers, employees, and civil society become accustomed to receiving this information, expectations and demands will continue to rise.
 That means an organization may be asked to share emissions information if it is part of the value chain of one of the thousands of companies regulated by the CSRD — even if the organization itself is not directly regulated.